biolink/biolink-model/docs/index.md

  * [localization decreased by](localization_decreased_by.md)
  * [localization increased by](localization_increased_by.md)
  * [located in](located_in.md) - holds between a material entity and a material entity or site within which it is located (but of which it is not considered a part)
+     * [expressed in](expressed_in.md) - holds between a gene or gene product and an anatomical entity in which it is expressed
  * [location of](location_of.md) - holds between material entity or site and a material entity that is located within it (but not considered a part of it)
+     * [expresses](expresses.md) - holds between an anatomical entity and gene or gene product that is expressed there
  * [manifestation of](manifestation_of.md) - that part of a phenomenon which is directly observable or visibly expressed, or which gives evidence to the underlying process; used in SemMedDB for linking things like dysfunctions and processes to some disease or syndrome
  * [mentioned by](mentioned_by.md) - refers to is a relation between one named thing and the information content entity that it makes reference to.
  * [mentions](mentions.md) - refers to is a relation between one information content entity and the named thing that it makes reference to.